9439-shilpi/gym-member-analytics-databricks-snowflake/README.md

 The dashboard is deployed as a Snowflake Streamlit application and is hosted within the Snowflake platform.
 The dashboard URL cannot be accessed publicly like a normal website.
 To open the dashboard, a user must have:
 1) A valid Snowflake account.
-2)Access permissions to the Snowflake environment where the application is deployed.
+2) Access permissions to the Snowflake environment where the application is deployed.
-3)Snowflake authentication credentials.
+3) Snowflake authentication credentials.

 Because Snowflake is a private cloud data platform, users without a Snowflake account and the required permissions will not be able to access the dashboard through the provided URL.